namoopsoo/namoopsoo.github.io/content/note/2026-04-24-keep-it-simple.md

 draft: true
 ---

+Every once in a while Ill work with old fashionsd project managers, in data/software projects, who pair deliverables  with deadlines, instead of working iteratively in an "agile" way.
+But I realize that as much as PI Planning is a kind of waterfall plan rebranded, it is likely the perfect answer to the real world where "old fashioned " is still just "how the world works".

-Maybe "old fashioned " is still just "how the world works", so cheapest  bid always wins , so I wonder what is "the optimal strategy "?
+So the cheapest  bid always wins , so I wonder what is "the optimal strategy "?

-Every contract will always be renegotiated w.r.t. the iron cross, that is, more time or less scope or lower quality.
-(Unless of course you already built the solution and no time required for updates)
+Per my observations so far, on this planet, every and any project will  always be renegotiated w.r.t. the iron triangle, that is, with more time , less scope, lower quality or more resources.
+(Unless of course you already built the solution and no time required for updates).

+Why does this happen.
+The agile manifesto was a response to this.
+Many people have written about this over the last two plus decades and No Estimates describes this reasonably.
+Projects will always have unknowns and gotchas that cannot be predicted in advance.
+Unknown requirements and unknown dependencies.
+Simply put, the devil is in the details.
+And actually doing the project is the time you would need to produce an air tight estimate.

 So which is better :